Pharmacological Sciences Training Grant

 Nominations: Applications for funding by the Pharmacological Sciences Training Grant (PSTG) will be accepted in early May, in accordance with the deadlines established by the Graduate Programs Office (GPO).
 GPO uses Collab to collect nominations and the Collab site will be viewable to mentors in late April (look for the tab “bims-tgnom”).
 The PSTG offers 7 pre-doctoral training slots for students in good academic standing in their programs.
 Any PSTG mentor may nominate any student for a position on the PSTG.

-Requirements: Students appointed to the PSTG are required to attend and actively particpate in the Pharmacology Journal Club (Tuesdays at noon) and the Pharmacology Seminar Series (Thursdays at 4:00 p.m.) during their term of appointment.
-PSTG Trainees are also required to matriculate in BIMS/MICR 8380 (Practical Use of Statistics in Biomedical Research) and at least one Pharmacology Course Sequence (either PHAR 9001 and 9002, Intro to Pharmacology and Intro to Neuropharmacology; or PHAR 9003 and 9004, Molecular Characterization of Drug Targets I and II) either prior to or during their term of appointment.
+Requirements: Students appointed to the PSTG are required to attend and actively participate in the PHAR 8110/8120 Pharmacology Literature (Tuesdays at noon) and PHAR 7010/7020 Seminar in Pharmacology (Thursdays at 4:00 p.m.) during their term of appointment.
+PSTG Trainees are also required to matriculate in BIMS 7100 (Research Ethics), BIMS 8380 (Practical Use of Statistics in Biomedical Research), and the PHAR 9001 and 9002 (Principles of Pharmacology I and II) courses (MSTP students may take PHAR 9400, Grant Writing in the Pharmacological Sciences, to meet the Pharmacology course requirement).
+All required courses must be taken either prior to or during the term of appointment.

 Diversity Training: The PSTG is dedicated to creating a diverse training environment.
 For more information, please visit our page for the PSTG & Diversity.